 Just as you’d rather not get up early in the morning and exercise, you’d rather not think.
 The default mode is to save energy.

-Therefore, rejecting any new idea that doesn’t match its pre-existing ideas enables the mind to avoid thinking and analyzing, a process requiring a considerable expenditure of mental energy.
+Therefore, rejecting any new idea that doesn’t match its pre-existing ideas enables the mind to avoid thinking and analyzing, a process that requires a considerable expenditure of mental energy.

 Debate and discussions often create cognitive dissonance, raise many questions and leave things unexplained.
 The human mind can’t stand leaving things unexplained- that would create uncertainty and instability.
 So it comes up with theories to explain the unexplained and therefore remains stable.